 "We do not learn from experience...we learn from reflecting on experience.” -John Dewey

 EQA runs an innovative Internship Program which enables high school aged students to gain important professional experience while interning in businesses and organizations throughout the greater New Orleans area.
 Students are given the opportunity to apply their skills and assets while providing meaningful support to their internship placement.
 These formative experiences challenge students to reflect on post-secondary opportunities and identify pathways to achieve their professional and civic goals.

-The NET works closely with each student and each professional mentor to einsure that both have a high quality and transformative experience.
+Each high school Internship Coordinator works closely with each student and each professional mentor to insure that both have a high quality and transformative experience.

-The NET seeks profesisonals interested in serving their community sharing their profession with a young person.
+EQA seeks professionals interested in serving their community sharing their profession with a young person.
 Click here to sign up for more information about how to get involved!

 The Career and Internship Coordinator works one-on-one with student to identify their interests, skills, and goals and to match them with professional mentors.
 Students typically work at their internship site twice a week for 2-5 hours per time and internships typically span one academic semester.
 However, a multitude of internship lengths and configurations are possible depending upon the place of business or organization's needs.
 Professional mentors will have opportunities to reflect directly with their interns and the Internship Coordinator on how to continuously improve the experience to best meet the agreed upon outcomes for the internship.